wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 {{! another function}}
 {{#isAlertOpened}}
-    {{!
-Message content }}
+    ... {{! lines describing the message content }}
 {{/isAlertOpened}}
 ```
 {% endraw %}

 Like iterators, a function is used in a Mustache section, with the function's name appearing on either end.
-You include function input within the section.
+The contents of the section are passed as input to the function.

 ## Obtaining Information About the Alert

+Wavefront defines variables for obtaining information about the alert as a whole, such as the alert's identity, timing, severity, and so on.
+Each of these variables is a property unless explicitly described as an iterator.

 <table>
 <colgroup>